gbuk21/sightswords.github.io/_posts/2014-07-16-Sight words science words spelling 131.md

 youtubeId: jQiCkLfe27c
 ---

-Learn sight words spelling
+Helps to learn sight words and their spelling.

-Learn by repetition
+Opportunitiy to repeat the spelling.

-practice spelling
+Practice spelling.

-practice for spelling bee competitions
+Practice for spelling bee competitions.

 {% include youtubePlayer.html id=page.youtubeId %}